secwest/RobustRust/RustSyntacticSugarList.md

 Turbofish Operator

-The turbofish operator (`::&lt;>`) is used to specify generic type parameters when the type cannot be inferred:
+The turbofish operator (`::<>`) is used to specify generic type parameters when the type cannot be inferred:

 ```